GeorgiDS9/Algos2/readme.md

 Input: s = "RLRRLLRLRL"
 Output: 4
 Explanation: s can be split into "RL", "RRLL", "RL", "RL", each substring contains same number of 'L' and 'R'.

+12. [Eady] 1592 Rearrange Spaces Between Words
+    You are given a string text of words that are placed among some number of spaces.
+Each word consists of one or more lowercase English letters and are separated by at least one space.
+It's guaranteed that text contains at least one word.

+Rearrange the spaces so that there is an equal number of spaces between every pair of adjacent words and that number is maximized.
+If you cannot redistribute all the spaces equally, place the extra spaces at the end, meaning the returned string should be the same length as text.

+Return the string after rearranging the spaces.

+Example 1:

+Input: text = " this is a sentence "
+Output: "this is a sentence"
+Explanation: There are a total of 9 spaces and 4 words.
+We can evenly divide the 9 spaces between the words: 9 / (4-1) = 3 spaces.

+Example 2:

+Input: text = " practice makes perfect"
+Output: "practice makes perfect "
+Explanation: There are a total of 7 spaces and 3 words.
+7 / (3-1) = 3 spaces plus 1 extra space.
+We place this extra space at the end of the string.

+13. Given the array nums consisting of 2n elements in the form [x1,x2,...,xn,y1,y2,...,yn].

+Return the array in the form [x1,y1,x2,y2,...,xn,yn].

+Example 1:

+Input: nums = [2,5,1,3,4,7], n = 3
+Output: [2,3,5,4,1,7]
+Explanation: Since x1=2, x2=5, x3=1, y1=3, y2=4, y3=7 then the answer is [2,3,5,4,1,7].
+Example 2:

+Input: nums = [1,2,3,4,4,3,2,1], n = 4
+Output: [1,4,2,3,3,2,4,1]

+14. 1281.
+Subtract the Product and Sum of Digits of an Integer Given an integer number n, return the difference between the product of its digits and the sum of its digits.

+Example 1:

+Input: n = 234
+Output: 15
+Explanation:
+Product of digits = 2 _ 3 _ 4 = 24
+Sum of digits = 2 + 3 + 4 = 9
+Result = 24 - 9 = 15

+15. 1684.
+Count the Number of Consistent Strings
+          You are given a string allowed consisting of distinct characters and an array of strings words.
+A string is consistent if all characters in the string appear in the string allowed.

+Return the number of consistent strings in the array words.

+Example 1:

+Input: allowed = "ab", words = ["ad","bd","aaab","baa","badab"]
+Output: 2
+Explanation: Strings "aaab" and "baa" are consistent since they only contain characters 'a' and 'b'.